mattadatta/cursieve/README.md

 ## Example

-Here's a simple example of how to use `Sieve`:
+Here's a simple example of how to use `Cursieve`:

 ```rust
 #[derive(Debug, Sieve)]